 A bit of history (or folklore) of Italian cuisine…

-Yes, puttanesca does mean “whore style” in Italian I can’t help it; it’s just what this tomato-based sauce is traditionally called.
-The somewhat un-p.c. name is no doubt a reference to the spicy flavors of this dish, at any rate, it’s delicious, and makes for an interesting change of the pace when you’re bored with the more mundane flavors of marinara sauce.
+Yes, puttanesca does mean “whore style” in Italian.
+I can’t help it; it’s just what the people in Naples call this tomato-based sauce.
+The somewhat un-p.c. name is no doubt a reference to the spicy flavors of this dish; at any rate, it’s delicious and makes for an exciting change of the pace when you’re bored with the more mundane flavors of marinara sauce.

-A legend is that the name comes from the whores that prepared the dish of spaghetti alla puttanesca in the little time available to them between work assignments…
+A legend is that the name comes from the whores that prepared the spaghetti alla puttanesca dish in the little time available to them between work assignments.